 Morrisonville is a very small town located in the state of New York.
 With a population of 1,893 people and just one neighborhood, Morrisonville is the 612th largest community in New York.

-The percentage of people in Morrisonville who are college-educated is somewhat higher than the average US community of 21.84%: 27.78% of adults in Morrisonville have at least a bachelor's degree.
+The overall education level of Morrisonville is somewhat higher than in the average US city of 21.84%: 27.78% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Morrisonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morrisonville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Morrisonville include English, French, German, French Canadian, and Scottish.